hellbox/srob-migration/seattlereviewofbooks/content/notes/a-poet-explores-when-poems-go-viral.md

 <p class="inside-poem noindent">
 Later that night<br>
 I held an atlas in my lap<br>
-ran my fingers across the whole word<br>
+ran my fingers across the whole world<br>
 and whispered<br>
 where does it hurt?